-1.6 In the course of providing the Services, we may provide oral comments or draft reports, presentations, letters, schedules and other documents.
-You may not rely on such oral comments or draft documents, conclusions or advice as they may be subject to further work, revision and other factors.
+1.6 In the course of providing the Services, we may provide oral comments or draft reports, presentations, letters, schedules and other documents may be subject to further work, revision and other factors.
 The final results of our work will be set out in its final report or advice.

 1.7 We will not audit or independently verify the accounting records or information that you have provided in connection with the Services unless specifically engaged to do so.

 1.8 Our work will be based on documents and information provided to us or obtained by us in connection with the Services.
 We will not verify the accuracy and completeness of such documentation or information unless specifically engaged to do so, or to the extent necessary to perform an assurance engagement.

 1.9 Our advice is accurate as at the time it is provided, but subject to the accuracy of documents and information provided to us.
 We accept no responsibility to inform you of changes in the law or interpretations affecting advice previously given by us.

 1.10 We often have to rely on external information or public records to carry out your instructions.
 We will use due care and skill when using external information or public records for accuracy or completeness.
 In circumstances where it would be unreasonable for us to verify the accuracy or completeness of external information or public records, we do not accept responsibility and will not be liable for any direct or indirect damage or loss caused by errors or omissions.